kimmo1019/hicGAN/README.md

 ```
 For example, one can run `python hicGAN_evaluate.py 0 checkpoint/g_hicgan_300_best.npz GM12878` for model evaluation.

-We finally provide a `demo.ipynb` to implement the above steps with a demo of Hi-C model.
+We finally provide a `demo.ipynb` to illustrate the above steps with a demo of Hi-C model.

+We also provide a `Results_reproduce` to show how the results in our paper were produced.

 Note that we also provide a pre-trained model of hicGAN which was trained in GM12878 cell line.